 Engaged the services of an engineering firm to prepare the final design and contract documents for the treatment facility for Well #3.
-The design is expected to be completed in 2021.
+The design was 85% complete as of the end of 2021.
+Upon completion in early 2022 design will be submitted to Health Department for review and approval with construction anticipated to commence early 2023.